- Total units 48 Units

 Satisfaction of the admission requirements described in the relevant honours plan with at least:

-- and with the written approval of an identified supervisor for the research project/thesis course
+- the approval of an identified supervisor for the research project/thesis course

 This Honours specialisation requires the completion of 48 units, which must consist of: